davetron5000/optparse-plus/tutorial/3_ui.md

 0m0.129s
 ```

 Nice!
-Now, if our UI should ever change, we'll notice the regression, and we have a very easy way to use TDD to create our
+If our UI should ever change, we'll notice the regression, and we also have an easy way to use TDD to enhance our
-application's UI.
+application's UI in the future.
 Let's take a look at it ourselves to see what it's like:

 ```sh
 $ bundle exec bin/fullstop --help